-For the FYE 2020, the Board sought advices from the external Company Secretaries.
-Other than the above, the Board has not sought any other independent professional advices.
+For the FYE 2021, the Board sought advices from the external Company Secretaries.
+Other than the above, the Board has also sought advices from other independent professionals for the Company's corporate exercises (i.e. the Unconditional Mandatory Take-Over Offer, Proposed Share Split and Proposed Bonus Issue of Warrants).